Adrian Vowles: Background

-Born in Cunnamulla, Queensland, Vowles played his junior rugby league for the Cunnamulla Rams and for Charleville All Whites and Railways when he his family moved there in 1982.
+Born in Cunnamulla, Queensland, Vowles played his junior rugby league for the Cunnamulla Rams and for Charleville All Whites and Railways when he and his family moved there in 1982.

 Playing career

 In Charleville, Vowles won two premierships with the All Whites club, before changing clubs and winning a premiership with Charleville Railways in 1988.
 In 1989 he moved to the Gold Coast, playing for the Tweed Heads Seagulls.
 In 1990 while playing for a Gold Coast under-21 representative side, he earned a reserve grade trial with the Gold Coast Seagulls, later signing with the club.

 Gold Coast Seagulls

 In Round 1 of the 1993 NSWRL season, Vowles made his first grade debut in the Seagulls' 10–14 loss to the Western Suburbs Magpies.
 After starting the first four games of the season off the bench, Vowles became one of the club's starting centres, playing 21 games.
 At the end of the season, he was named the club's Player of the Year.

 In 1994, Vowles continued his good form and was selected for Queensland in Game II of that year's series.
 He came off the bench in Queensland's 0–14 loss to New South Wales at the Melbourne Cricket Ground.